 typing on the computer with his large nose until petted for a significant

 amount of time.

-Our friend Becky has been the main person for the past year in the scanning
+Our friend Becky has been the main person for the two years in the scanning

 and describing of images and documents.
 We are quite fortunate to have